 The policy sets out the approach to engagement and voting which applies to investment portfolios managed by Hermes Investment Management Limited ("HIML"), Hermes GPE LLP ("HGPE") and Hermes Alternative Investment Management Limited ("HAIML").
-This policy also applies to investment portfolios managed by Hermes Fund Managers Ireland Limited ("HFMIL") where discretionary investment management has been delegated to HIML and/or HGPE and to all sub-funds of Federated Hermes Investment Funds plc (with certain specific exceptions in relation to voting, as specified in the paragraph below).
+This policy also applies to investment portfolios managed by Hermes Fund Managers Ireland Limited ("HFMIL") where discretionary investment management has been delegated to HIML and/or HGPE and to all sub-funds of Federated Hermes Investment Funds plc.
 HIML, HGPE, HAIML and, to the extent this Policy is applicable to it, HFMIL are collectively referred to as "Federated Hermes" in this document.